shawna-p/mysterious-messenger/docs/miscellaneous.rst

 By default, music tracks are unlocked when they are heard in-game.
 There is also a developer option, ``myconfig.UNLOCK_TRACKS_FOR_DEVELOPMENT``, which can be set to True to unlock all tracks for testing purposes.
 Even if this is set to True, tracks will obey normal unlocking rules in a distribution build.

-The music room is based on code found on my itch.io here: https://feniksdev.itch.io/extended-music-room-for-renpy
+The music room is based on code found on my itch.io here: https://feniksdev.itch.io/extended-music-room-for-renpy.
+There is an included README for that tool with additional instructions if you'd like to extend or adjust the music room.

 Reserved Names
 ===============